Tantalus Labs: History

-SunLab Nano

-With Canadian cannabis legalization legislation allowing for home-growing of up to four plants, Tantalus Labs released a guidebook that aimed to encourage sustainability through a sungrown approach similar to their commercial-scale facility.
-The 11-page guidebook was made available free to download on Sept 26, 2017.

-Awards

-Selected “Most Promising Licensed Producer” at the Canadian Cannabis Awards in 2017.
+In June 2023, Tantalus Labs announced that it would cease operations and began laying off the majority of its employees.

 Controversies

 On May 22, 2015, prior to receiving their Medical Marijuana License, 150 residents of Maple Ridge protested the development of SunLab stating concerns around well water depletion and proximity to residential neighbourhoods.
 In response, Tantalus Labs licensed their well access with the BC Ministry of Forestry and committed to rainwater as its primary water source for irrigation.

 Environmental issues

 Executive Dan Sutton has identified the carbon footprint associated with modern indoor growing techniques that rivals heavy industrial manufacturing.

-Tantalus Labs also dedicated four acres of their 15 acre property to a land conservancy.
-Over 2200 individual plants, shrubs, and trees native to the region were planted in a restoration surrounding a salmon-bearing tributary stream which feeds into the Fraser River.

 Political advocacy

-Tantalus Labs and Hanway Associates produced and shared a policy guidance document with 19 BC Ministries and representatives on September 18th, 2017.
+Tantalus Labs and Hanway Associates produced and shared a policy guidance document with 19 BC Ministries and representatives on September 18, 2017.
 This document provided context and recommendations around the legal age of consumption, Retail Licensing, Supply Chain Management, Transparency and Reporting, and Ancillary Industries.
 Receiving no response, Tantalus Labs published this document so that the citizens of British Columbia can hold elected officials to their obligation to foster the cannabis industry and its impactful cultural history.
 This was the second policy guidance document produced in collaboration with Hanway Associates.

-On April 10, 2017, the first collaborative whitepaper titled “Into the Light” was published to outline the state of the market, greenhouse advantages, and guidance on policy.
-This document highlighted greenhouse cannabis cultivation offering an environmentally friendly, economical, and secure means of production.
-Meant to call out and, to reverse the trend of Canadian cannabis cultivation largely being produced in Ontario in facilities relying on bunker grow op methodologies.